haxiomic/dts2hx/ROADMAP.md

 - haxe lib directory set to node_modules/@haxe
 - install haxe libraries with the @haxe namespace prefix
 - `npm install @haxe/openfl`

+-> For this we just need two changes to the existing npm-haxe
+	- download the haxe version that matches the package version by default
+	- set the haxelib directory to node_modules/@haxe

+- Then establish a convention of naming modules @haxe/$name.
+- Should also have 0 dependencies, npm-haxe installs *168*

+!
+Biggest problem is the haxelib .current convention, so maybe we can't use @haxe?
+!
+Also making @haxe org access public might be hard.

+- How do you install haxe 4.0.5 with npm-haxe?
+Not clear so far